forestryio/forestry.io/hugo/content/blog/up-and-running-with-hugo.md

 ## Update A Post

 To start, let's update the example post shipped with the _Hugo Boilerplate_.
 Open up `hugo/content/posts/example.md` in your text editor.
-You'll see `title` front matter field, and some example markdown content.
+You'll see `title` front matter field and some example markdown content.

     ---
     title:  "Welcome to Hugo!"
     ---
     You’ll find this post in your `content/posts` directory.

     To add new posts, simply add a file in the `content/posts` directory that follows the convention `name-of-post.ext` and includes the necessary front matter.
-Take a look at the source for this post to get an idea about how it works.
+Take a look at the source for this post to get an idea of how it works.

     Hugo also offers powerful support for code snippets: